edge-cloud/www.edge-cloud.net/_posts/2013-06-07-measuring-network-throughput.md

 ### Sliding window protocols

-Most user utilize software based on the <a href="https://en.wikipedia.org/wiki/Transmission_Control_Protocol" target="_blank">Transmission Control Protocol (TCP)</a> for measuring the network throughput. it is very important to keep in mind that TCP is a <a href="https://en.wikipedia.org/wiki/Sliding_window_protocol" target="_blank">sliding window protocol</a>.
+Most user utilize software based on the [sliding window protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol" target="_blank">Transmission Control Protocol (TCP)</a> for measuring the network throughput. it is very important to keep in mind that TCP is a <a href="https://en.wikipedia.org/wiki/Sliding_window_protocol).